 During 2003, the Company began development of its second generation female condom, FC2, which was completed in 2005.
 In August, 2006, after a stringent technical review, WHO cleared FC2 for purchase by U.N. agencies.
 The first substantial sales of FC2 occurred in the second quarter of fiscal 2007.
 FC2 received FDA approval as a Class III medical device on March 10, 2009 and became available in the United States in August 2009.
 In addition to FDA approval, the FC2 female condom has been approved by other regulatory agencies, including the European Union, India, and Brazil.
-From its introduction in 2007 through December 31, 2010, more than 80 million FC2 female condoms have been distributed in 114 countries.
-The last shipment of FC1 was produced in October 2009, and since that date all units sold have been FC2.
+From its introduction in 2007 through March 31, 2011, approximately 92 million FC2 female condoms have been distributed in 118 countries.
+Since the last shipment of FC1 was sold in October 2009 all units sold have been FC2.